Dodie Bellamy

 Dodie Bellamy (born 1951) is an American novelist, nonfiction author, journalist, educator and editor.
-Her book, Cunt-Ups (2001) won the 2002 Firecracker Alternative Book Award.
-Her work is frequently associated with that of the New Narrative movement in San Francisco and fellow writers Dennis Cooper, Kathy Acker, Kevin Killian, and Eileen Myles.
+Her book Cunt-Ups (2001) won the 2002 Firecracker Alternative Book Award.
+Her work is frequently associated with that of the New Narrative movement in San Francisco and fellow writers Robert Glück, Dennis Cooper, Kathy Acker, Kevin Killian, and Eileen Myles.

 Early life and education

 Bellamy was born Doris Jane Bellamy in 1951 in North Hammond, Indiana.
 She grew up in Indiana and went on to study at Indiana University.
 She graduated in 1973.

 San Francisco and New Narrative

 Bellamy moved to San Francisco in 1978.
 She was a core member of The Feminist Writers’ Guild.

 Bellamy is one of the originators in the New Narrative literary movement of the early and mid 1980s.
 The movement attempts to use the tools of experimental fiction, like transgression, porn, gossip, and memoir, as well as French critical theory and incorporates them to narrative storytelling.
 Bellamy was a co-editor along with, Kevin Killian, of the New Narrative anthology Writers Who Love Too Much: New Narrative, 1977–1997.